Bsingstad/ECG-featurizer/docs/source/introduction.rst

 *****
 Introduction
 *****
 The purpose of this package is to make tabular data from ECG-recordings by calculating features.
-The package is built on WFDB [#]_ and NeuroKit2 [#]_.
+The package is built on WFDB [WFDB]_ and NeuroKit2 [NeuroKit2]_.
 The package can be convenient when doing machine learning on ECG-data.

 Input data:
 ===========
-The following input data format is supported
-ECG recording = .dat-file
+**Supported input data:**

 +-------------------+---------------------------+
 | **Input data**    | **Supported file format** |